TYPHOON OF LOVE

 Christian Aid Appeal, Typhoon of Love

-As you will know, our Christian Aid Appeal, Typhoon of Love, was launched during the General Assembly meetings held in Llandudno last summer.
+Our Christian Aid Appeal, Typhoon of Love, was launched during the General Assembly at Llandudno in 2016.
 The partnership between the Presbyterian Church of Wales and Christian Aid goes back many years and we have had several successful appeals during that time - success that has ensured some of the poorest people in the world have been helped.

 In 2017 the Philippines will be our focus.
 Though the country has developed significantly since it gained its independence in 1945, acute poverty is still present – especially in the rural areas and the city slums.
 It is also a country that suffers greatly from typhoons – a problem exacerbated by climate change.
 Who could forget the awful devastation caused by Typhoon Haiyan in 2013?